wernerd/SimpleKotlinLogger/Readme.md

 ### Debug and release builds ###

-For Android the logger provides two implementations, one for debugging and one for release builds.
+For Android the logger provides two implementations, one for debug and one for release builds.
 In the implementation for release builds the `debug`, `trace`, `info` functions are empty, thus the compiler optimizes them out.
 Therefore debugging data such as debugging strings are removed from release code.